Bruce Arena: College

-In 1977, Arena moved back to teach at Cornell and act as the school's assistant lacrosse coach.
+In 1977, Arena moved back to Ithaca to teach at Cornell and act as the school's assistant lacrosse coach.
 While he was there, the University of Virginia (UVA) advertised for two open coaching positions – head soccer coach and assistant lacrosse coach beginning the 1978 season.
 Arena took that opportunity and went on to coach both the UVA lacrosse and soccer teams for seven years, before becoming the school's dedicated soccer coach in 1985.
 Arena was the head coach of the Virginia program for eighteen years, during which he won five national championships (including 4 straight from 1991 to 1994) and amassed a 295–58–32 record, for a career NCAA mark of 300–65–32.
 Additionally, he coached and developed many players at Virginia who would go on to play significant roles in the United States national team, including Claudio Reyna, Jeff Agoos, Ben Olsen, John Harkes and Tony Meola.
 Arena also coached Richie Williams who later became his assistant coach with the US national team and the New England Revolution.
+During his tenure at UVA he was also a record seven-time ACC coach of the year.
 In addition to coaching, Arena served as the ACC soccer coaches chairman as well as two three-year terms on the NCAA Division I soccer committee from 1989 to 1995.